kedacore/keda-docs/content/docs/2.0/scalers/azure-monitor.md

     metricFilter: namespace eq 'default'
     metricAggregationInterval: "0:1:0"
     targetValue: "1"
-    activeDirectoryClientId: CLIENT_ID_ENV_NAME # Optional if podIdentity is defined
+    activeDirectoryClientId: CLIENT_ID_ENV_NAME # Optional, can use TriggerAuthentication as well
-    activeDirectoryClientPassword: CLIENT_PASSWORD_ENV_NAME # Optional if podIdentity is defined
+    activeDirectoryClientPassword: CLIENT_PASSWORD_ENV_NAME # Optional, can use TriggerAuthentication as well
 ```

 **Parameter list:**